NYCHA Climate Hazard Analysis

 Risk

-This formula is applied independently for each of four climate hazard domains, and the results are averaged into a single Risk Index:
+This formula is applied independently for each of four climate hazard domains, and the results are combined into a single Risk Index (see weighting below):

 Coastal & Tidal Flooding